Yalgie/tcf-quiz/README.md

 ##Creating Questions
 I'll be building a WYSIWG quiz builder in the future, after i've finished the source code for the quiz itself but it's still pretty simple to create questions.
+Take a look at the examples below and modify them to suit your needs.

-###Creating Multiple Choice Question
+###Example Multiple Choice Question

 ```javascript
 questions: [{
     questionType: "radio",